Jakob Chychrun

-Jakob Chychrun (/'tʃɪkrən/ CHIK-rən; born March 31, 1998) is an American–Canadian professional ice hockey defenseman for the Washington Capitals of the National Hockey League (NHL).
+Jakob Chychrun (/'tʃɪkrən/ CHIK-rən; born March 31, 1998) is a Canadian–American professional ice hockey player who is a defenseman for the Washington Capitals of the National Hockey League (NHL).
 He was drafted 16th overall by the Arizona Coyotes at the 2016 NHL entry draft.
 He has also played for the Ottawa Senators.

 Early and personal life

 Chychrun was born and raised in Boca Raton, Florida.
 His father, Jeff, is a former defenseman who played for eight seasons in the NHL.
 He is also the nephew of Luke Richardson, a former NHL defenseman and former head coach of the Chicago Blackhawks.
 His mother is Nancy Chychrun, and he has a sister, Taylor.
+He is a dual American–Canadian citizen.
+His surname is from his Ukrainian ancestry.
+His father is Catholic and his mother is Jewish.
+Chychrun identifies as a passionate Christian and regularly attends a Bible study he started in 2024 with Capitals teammates.

-He is a dual American–Canadian citizen of Ukrainian and Jewish descent.
-He attended American Heritage School in Boca Raton from Pre-kindergarten to ninth grade.
+He attended American Heritage School in Delray Beach from Pre-kindergarten to ninth grade.
 After his cousin Daron died by suicide, Chychrun got involved in the 'Do It For Daron' movement to raise awareness and spark conversations about suicide and youth mental health.

 Chychrun is outspoken on eating an "ancestral diet," which involves raw meat and milk, as well as eating foods seasonally.
+In August 2024, Chychrun donated $326.00 to Robert F. Kennedy Jr.’s 2024 campaign for president.